cryptoeconomicslab/ovm-plasma-chamber-spec/getting-started/try-plasma-chamber-in-local.md

 ### 1. Install

-To start L2 transfer, we first need to install Plasma libraries from npm.
+To start Plasma transfer, we first need to install Plasma libraries from npm.

 ```
 npm i ethers